Teacher salaries and benefits in Queensland are based on the current

 For more details download the

 salary classification levels (XLS, 178) for departmental staff.
+On completion of a four year degree, beginning teachers start on Band 2.
 Each step on the pay scale is equivalent to a full year of teaching service.

 Leave entitlements and benefits